redis/docs/content/develop/data-types/probabilistic/bloom-filter.md

 This is the number of items you expect having in your filter in total and is trivial when you have a static set but it becomes more challenging when your set grows over time.
 It's important to get the number right because if you **oversize** - you'll end up wasting memory.
 If you **undersize**, the filter will fill up and a new one will have to be stacked on top of it (sub-filter stacking).
 In the cases when a filter consists of multiple sub-filters stacked on top of each other latency for adds stays the same, but the latency for presence checks increases.
 The reason for this is the way the checks work: a regular check would first be performed on the top (latest) filter and if a negative answer is returned the next one is checked and so on.
 That's where the added latency comes from.

 #### 3. Scaling (`EXPANSION`)
 Adding an item to a Bloom filter never fails due to the data structure "filling up".
 Instead, the error rate starts to grow.
-To keep the error close to the one set on filter initialization - the Bloom filter will auto-scale, meaning, when capacity is reached, an additional sub-filter will be created.
+To keep the error close to the one set on filter initialization, the Bloom filter will auto-scale, meaning, when capacity is reached, an additional sub-filter will be created.
  The size of the new sub-filter is the size of the last sub-filter multiplied by `EXPANSION`.
 If the number of items to be stored in the filter is unknown, we recommend that you use an expansion of 2 or more to reduce the number of sub-filters.
 Otherwise, we recommend that you use an expansion of 1 to reduce memory consumption.
 The default expansion value is 2.

  The filter will keep adding more hash functions for every new sub-filter in order to keep your desired error rate.